Fulvic Acid Research Hub — The Complete Study Library

 Rudnicka et al. (2026).
 Scientific Reports (Nature Publishing Group), Vol. 16:6166.

-Alkaline fulvic acid stimulated beneficial Lactobacillus bacteria up to 600% and significantly reduced pathogenic strains in vivo (p<0.05).
+Alkaline fulvic acid stimulated beneficial Lactobacillus bacteria substantially and significantly reduced pathogenic strains in vivo (p<0.05).
 Superior cellular compatibility over acidic fulvic formulations.
-Sustained intestinal cell regeneration documented at 24, 48, and 72 hours.
+Sustained intestinal cell renewal documented at 24, 48, and 72 hours.
 The most directly relevant recent study to alkaline liquid fulvic supplementation.
+Read the study.

 Liu et al. (2023).
 Frontiers in Microbiology.

-Humic acids increased beneficial Lactobacillus and Bifidobacterium populations, reduced pro-inflammatory cytokines TNF-α and IL-6, and supported tight junction protein expression including occludin and claudin-1, maintaining gut barrier integrity.
+Humic acids increased beneficial Lactobacillus and Bifidobacterium populations, supported a balanced gut-immune environment, and supported tight-junction protein expression including occludin and claudin-1, maintaining gut-barrier integrity.
+Read the study.

 Multiple authors (2026).
 Animals, MDPI Vol. 16(2):173.

-Humic acid demonstrated prebiotic-like effects promoting short-chain fatty acid synthesis including butyrate — the primary fuel for colon cells.
-Supported healthy inflammatory response in gut tissue.
+Humic acid demonstrated prebiotic-like effects, promoting short-chain fatty acid synthesis including butyrate — the primary fuel for colon cells — and supported a healthy gut environment.
+Read the study.

 Energy and Mitochondrial Function